d-gurgurov/d-gurgurov/README.md

 # Hi there, I'm Daniil 👋

 Welcome to my GitHub profile!
-I'm passionate about Language Technology research.
-Currently, I am working at DFKI, focusing on knowledge graphs and low-resource languages, and wrapping up with my Master's in Natural Language Processing.

-Feel free to explore my repositories and reach out if you're interested in collaborating.
+I'm passionate about language technology related research.
+Currently, I am working at DFKI (German Research Center for AI), focusing on low-resource languages and knowledge graphs, and wrapping up my Master's in Natural Language Processing at Saarland University.

 📬 For collaborations, do reach out via [email](mailto:daniil.gurgurov@dfki.de) :)